-International Democracy Union appoints Louisa Atta-Agyemang as vice chairman
+International Democracy Union appoints Louisa Atta-Agyemang as Vice Chairman

 This momentous decision was made at the International Democracy Union Forum held in Washington D.C. from December 4 to 6, 2023.

-She was also the first female President of the National Union of Ghana Students (in an acting capacity), the first female president of the Young Democrat Union of Africa, and currently, the first female Co-Chair of the Democrat Union of Africa.
+She was also the first female President of the National Union of Ghana Students (in an acting capacity) and the first female president of the Young Democrat Union of Africa and currently as the first female Co-Chair of the Democrat Union of Africa.

 During the 2023 IDU forum in Washington D. C., Hon.
 Louisa Atta-Agyemang engaged in various sessions.